How Secure Is Your Data When You Use California Biometrics Fingerprinting Services

 Once the review is concluded, the results are sent directly to the organization that requested your screening.

-- No results sent to the fingerprinting provider
+- No results are sent to the fingerprinting provider

-- Tracking numbers for some live scan submissions
+- Tracking numbers are issued for some Live Scan submissions

 This prevents unauthorized access or duplication.